 Neither the B2B nor B2C business model is inherently better, they both have their own pros and cons.
 Most businesses are better suited for one model or the other.
 The model that best fits your business is determined by your goals, infrastructure, and industry.

-Run a business that makes products en masse, B2B may be the right choice.
+Run a business that makes products en masse and needs warehousing, B2B may be the right choice.
 This will allow you to participate in bulk shipping and grow relationships with businesses around the globe.

 You could choose to offer dropshipping and handle the shipping operations for the businesses you sell to.
 Profits can be higher, but only if you sell enough product.